Accredited Online MBA in Accounting

 An Accounting MBA recognized for excellence and affordability

-Best Online MBA with Accreditation
+Best Accredited Online MBA

 Wayne State's MBA program was ranked as the best in Nebraska and in the top 33 of all MBA programs accredited in the United States.